 A better tomorrow begins with a single step.
 By going back to school, you’re investing in your dreams.
-You’re working towards a goal that can positively impact your family’s livelihood.
-However, as a mother, by going back to school you’re not only actualizing your own educational and career goals—you’re also inspiring your children to believe in the power of a good education.
-To reach higher and dream bigger.
+You’re working toward a goal that can positively impact your family’s livelihood.
+As a mom going back to school, you’re not only actualizing your own educational and career goals but also inspiring your children to believe in the power of a good education — to reach higher and dream bigger.
 You, and your children, are daring to be brave.

-You are busy.
-From raising a family to building a career, you may not have much free time available to yourself.
-However, there are a wide array of online and on-campus degree programs available that are designed for working adults and parents.
+You’re busy.
+From raising a family to building a career, you may not have much free time available.
+However, there are a wide array of online and on-campus degree programs designed for working adults and parents.
 You can find a program that fits your lifestyle, making it easier to balance your personal responsibilities while also pursuing an education.
 If you’re considering going back to school, make sure to seek out resources, tips, and information on how you can help make your educational transition a successful one.

 From simple time management tips to critical information about financial aid, this guide will help you make an informed decision and empower you to take that pivotal first step.